-There are no gimmicks, just a bit of hustle and time and you’ll be showered in free Christmas gifts before you know it.
+There are no gimmicks, just a bit of hustle and time to get free Christmas gifts.

-I’m a huge fan of second-hand shops, freebie sites and browsing buy and sell sites online.
+I’m a massive fan of second-hand shops, freebie sites, rewards and cashback programs, and browsing buy-and-sell sites online.

-Every year without fail there is someone who posts an ad looking for Christmas help.
+Every year without fail, someone posts an ad looking for Christmas help.

-Whatever the case it’s tough to read and even tougher to respond to.
+Whatever the case, it’s tough to read and even tougher to respond.

 I want you all to know that waiting until the last month to think about Christmas will cost you more money even if you do take part in Black Friday and Cyber Monday shopping.

-My tip: Shop all year-long with a budget OR…Invest a bit of time in the following 10 Resources that will save you money and give you the opportunity to get free Christmas gifts for your family.
+My tip: Shop all year long with a budget OR invest a bit of time in the following 10 Resources that will save you money and allow you to get free Christmas gifts for your family.

 10 Resources for Free Christmas Gifts For Your Family

-By the way, if you do read an ad from a family who is in need this Christmas, respond.
+By the way, if you read an ad from a family in need this Christmas, respond.

-Tell them what you know because maybe, just maybe they aren’t aware of the community resources in their area that will help them.
+Tell them what you know because maybe, they aren’t aware of the community resources in their area that will help them.

-If you are a budget nerd like the Mrs. and me, save your cash come December and do your shopping throughout the year little by little and you’ll save up in no time to cash in on the free rewards offered to you.
+If you are a budget nerd like Mrs. and me, save your Cash come December and do your shopping throughout the year little by little, and you’ll save up in no time to cash in on the free rewards offered to you.

-You can sign up for a free Christmas hamper which will be delivered to your residence filled with goodies to cook for Christmas dinner.
+You can sign up for a free Christmas hamper delivered to your residence filled with goodies to cook for Christmas dinner.

 Alternatively, you can participate in a Christmas Adopt a Family program if your family qualifies for assistance.

-There are various organizations that offer this program so ask around.
+Various organizations offer this program so ask around.

-If you’re not sure where to begin in your community you could always call your local City Hall for advice talk to someone at your local church, Food Bank or community centers.
+If unsure where to begin in your community, you could always call your local City Hall for advice and talk to someone at your local church, Food Bank, or community center.

 2019 update: We are now close to 5 million PC Optimum Points.

-Our Shoppers Drug Mart Optimum Points are worth well over $1200 because we’ve saved them the past 3 years.
+Our Shoppers Drug Mart Optimum Points are worth over $1200 because we’ve saved them for the past three years.

-About 3 years ago before our son was born we redeemed four times during a Shoppers Optimum Redemption Plus day.
+About three years ago, before our son was born, we redeemed four times during a Shoppers Optimum Redemption Plus day.

 That meant they offered us extra money for the same amount of points.

-During our biggest redemption period, we got two free flat-screen televisions, free netbook, free DVD’s, cordless keyboard, external hard-drive, Turtles chocolates and other stocking stuffers free.
+During our most considerable redemption period, we got two free flat-screen televisions, a free netbook, free DVDs, a cordless keyboard, an external hard drive, Turtles chocolates, and other stocking stuffers.

-You get to choose when you redeem according to rewards program rules (may vary) so we keep collecting until we have enough to buy free Christmas gifts just about every year.
+You can choose when you redeem, so we keep collecting until we have enough to buy free Christmas gifts yearly.

-We don’t always spend all of our points but when we do it’s all Free Stuff.
+We don’t always purchase using points, but when we do, it’s all Free Stuff.